|Founded||Founded in 1969 in or near Logan Square|

 |Primary ethnicities||Latino (Puerto Rican)|

 The Latin Stylers were not started in New York City like some legends say, they started at the intersection of Kedzie and Diversey in the Logan Square neighborhood In the year 1969.
 After that I do not know anything more about this organization in the late 1960s or the 1970s.
 I do not know who the founder was or if they expanded at all in the 1970s.
-They were just something small that operated in Logan Square and battled with the Spanish Lords in the area.
+They were just something small that operated in Logan Square.
+Stylers also had a unique friendship with the Spanish Lords in the 1970s.
+This friendship ended when the Latin Stylers joined Folks in 1981,

 The second part of this story starts at the intersection of Ashland and Foster in the Uptown/Edgewater neighborhood border in the summer of 1979.
 A group of 7 teenagers that attended Senn High School got together and come up with the name “Young Stylers,” and they were just that, young guys that dressed in style and were the life of the party.
 The name was thought up by either “Lil Kong” or “Player” who were original members along with “Crazy Pops,” “Slim,” “Madman,” “Leo,” and “Playboy.”
 Within no time the Young Stylers grew to have over 20 members and were big shots at Nicholas Senn High School at 5900 North Glenwood Ave.